canonical/vanilla-framework/templates/docs/patterns/hero/index.md

           Yes
         </td>
         <td>
-          Contents of a <a href="/docs/patterns/cta-block">Call to action block</a> beneath the title and description
+          Contents of a <a href="/docs/patterns/cta-block">CTA block</a> beneath the title and description
         </td>
       </tr>
       <tr>